threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`set_joint_damper`**

-Set the current damper of a joint.
+Set the damper of a joint of a Sticky Mitten Avatar.
 A higher damper value will cause the joint to slow down faster.

 ```python